 Who doesn’t love scrumptious and undetectably good-for-you snacks?
 These delicious no-bake granola bars are easy to make and can be wrapped individually to turn them into edible gifts.
 They feature all the delicious seasonal ingredients from walnuts to cinnamon and pomegranate seeds!

-These lovely vegan edible gifts will make this holiday season so much more special and fun!
-Including some non-food DIY ideas for cosmetics, these hand-selected ideas are sure to offer something for everyone.
+These lovely vegan food gifts will make this holiday season so much more special and fun!
+Including some DIY ideas for cosmetics, these hand-selected ideas are sure to offer something for everyone.
 The following chocolate-dipped candied oranges are easy to make and so crowd-pleasing!

 Chocolate-Dipped Candied Oranges